 The Bamboo Plant

-The bamboo is a kind of plant that doesn't need soil to grow.
+Bamboo is a kind of plant that doesn't need soil to grow.
 Use a container, some pebbles, and water, and it will work wonders for this magical plant.
 This plant gives a Zen-like appeal to your bathroom.
 It can also help in relaxation and improving calmness.
 However, the bamboo's leaves grow rapidly; therefore, they might require regular trimming.
 The leaves from a bamboo plant can contain up to 22% protein which can be ingested by animals.
-Although fertilizers provide nutrition for indoor plants, they contain harmful chemicals which can be toxic for pets.
+Although fertilisers provide nutrition for indoor plants, they contain harmful chemicals which can be toxic for pets.

 The Ivy Plant